gauravrjoshi/sw-ajax-search/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 SW Ajax Search is a WordPress plugin that enables AJAX-powered search functionality on your website.
-This plugin provides a customizable search form that allows users to perform searches without refreshing the page.
-Additionally, it includes an option to enable or disable global search functionality.

 == Description ==